 There is a built in 50-bar alarm that cannot be changed.
-In addition to it there is a configurable tank pressure alarm, you can set to any value and your dive computer also shows an alarm when that value and 50 bar pressures are reached.
-The tank pressure number is forced onto the display and turns yellow after the value you set and red after 50 bar.
+In addition to it, there is a configurable tank pressure alarm you can set to any value and your dive computer also shows an alarm when that value and 50 bar (725 psi) pressure are reached.
+The tank pressure number is forced onto the display and turns yellow after the value you set and it turns red after 50 bar (725 psi).

 Notifications indicate events that require preventive actions.
 Acknowledge the notification by pressing any button.

 |CNS 80%||Central Nervous System (CNS) Oxygen Toxicity level at 80% limit|

 |OTU 250||Approximately 80% of recommended daily limit for Oxygen Tolerance Unit/Oxygen Toxicity Unit (OTU) reached|